yemoscovic/TECHATON-GROUP-ONE-TEAM-10/README.md

-# TECHATON-GROUP-ONE-TEAM-10
+# TECHATON-GROUP-ONE-TEAM-10**
-PIGGY VEST LANDING PAGE
+saveNest**************
-OUTLINES
+Features
 - Landing page
 - Login page
 - Sign-up page

-# Piggvest landing page
+# saveNest landing page

 ## Welcome

-Thanks for checking out this building a clone of the Piggyvest landing page
+Thanks for checking out this building a platform for better saving for all individuals with some features like the signup page, login page.

 ## Challenge

- The project is basically about cloning Piggyvest landing page with some features like the signup page, login page with validation.
+ The project is basically about building a platform for better saving for all individuals with some features like the signup page, login page.

 README.md